 What is Invasive Lobular Carcinoma?

 Invasive Lobular Carcinoma (ILC) originates in the lobules, which is the milk-producing glands of the breast.
 It has a tendency to spread in a single-file pattern, making it harder to detect through mammograms and potentially more challenging to treat.
+Symptoms might include thickening of an area in the breast, fullness, or changes in breast texture rather than a distinct lump.

 What is Invasive Mucinous Carcinoma?